Local, National and Environment Agency bye-laws apply. Bailiffs decision is final on the bank. Committee decisions are final.

 14. Pike Fishing

-14.1 Pike fishing should be restricted to between 1st October and 31st march.
+14.1 Pike fishing only between 1st October and 31st march inclusive.

 14.2 If you are not an experienced pike angler you must fish with a member who is.
 Please ask the club via horleypiscatorial@gmail for more information.

 14.3 All pike anglers must have in their possession long nose pliers and 11” side cutters.
 See also rule 3.6.

 14.4 Minimum 12lb line must be used.
 A wire trace must be used at a minimum length of 18”